cran/forestinventory/README.md

 #> 4    D     2290.652       1112.735 twophase psynth extended 51.4 2.058579
 ```

-The column `gain` tells us that the twophase estimation procedure here leads to a 67.9 % reduction in variance compared to the one- phase procedure".
-The column `rel.eff` speciﬁes the relative efﬁciency that can be interpreted as the relative sample size of the one-phase estimator needed to achieve the variance of the multi-phase (here twophase) estimator.
-For small area "B" we can thus see that we would have to increase the terrestrial sample size by factor 3 in the one-phase approach in order to get the same estimation precision as the twophase extended psynth estimator.
+The column `gain` tells us that the twophase estimation procedure here
+leads to a 67.9 % reduction in variance compared to the one- phase
+procedure“.
+The column `rel.eff` speciﬁes the relative efﬁciency that
+can be interpreted as the relative sample size of the one-phase
+estimator needed to achieve the variance of the multi-phase (here
+twophase) estimator.
+For small area”B" we can thus see that we would
+have to increase the terrestrial sample size by factor 3 in the
+one-phase approach in order to get the same estimation precision as the
+twophase extended psynth estimator.

-So in our short example, we were able to considerably improve the estimation precision when combining the terrestrial data with the remote sensing data.
-The package `forestinventory` offers further estimators that can be applied to a wide range of multiphase inventory scenarios.
+So in our short example, we were able to considerably improve the
+estimation precision when combining the terrestrial data with the remote
+sensing data.
+The package `forestinventory` offers further estimators
+that can be applied to a wide range of multiphase inventory scenarios.

 Installation
 ============